I welcome the Minister of State at the Department of Finance, Deputy Patrick O'Donovan.

 As I said, prudent financial decisions must be pursued.
 We must remember that we have to secure the hard-won gains achieved as a result of the many sacrifices made by the people, and not by politicians or banks or financial institutions.
 The people made many hard decisions over many years, which is something of which we have to be mindful at all times.

 I understand the Government's intention to reduce the public debt, which is particularly welcome.
 The objective of improving living standards and public services is welcome.
 The economic recovery is not solely about money in our pockets.
 It has to be about public services.
 I heard Senator Conway talking about the rainy day fund the other day.
 I am not going to leave a jar of money on the counter if I have a commitment or a debt, a medical bill or rent to pay.
 I have concerns about the rainy day fund.
 It is all very well when one has loads of money but we have people who have disabilities.
-We have institutions like the National Rehabilitation Hospital where six beds have been closed since 2017 and Minister after Minister have come in here and argued that there is not the resources or the money to open them.
+We have institutions like the National Rehabilitation Hospital where six beds have been closed since 2017 and Minister after Minister have come in here and argued that there are not the resources or the money to open them.
 One cannot have rainy day money in a jar when one cannot provide basic services.

 This Government will be judged on education, health and housing.
 These are three of the biggest issues and, as he knows well, I am not here to lecture the Minister of State.
 I want to flag a dedicated fund to reduce our hospital waiting lists because it is important.
 We need to invest in primary and community care, recruit more consultant doctors, midwives and therapists, provide faster access to mental health, reopen all rehabilitation hospital beds, dismantle the dysfunctional HSE, establish funds for community welfare and develop community welfare trusts.
 Many of these requirements are not mine but are those of the Taoiseach, Deputy Leo Varadkar.
 They are on Fine Gael's website, which I looked at today.
 That is Fine Gael policy on Fine Gael's website.
 They were put forward by our Taoiseach, who I have a lot of time for and who I respect, when he was Minister for Health.
 Perhaps the Minister of State and the Fine Gael Members might look at them.